Siemsie69/Siemsie69/README.md

 <p>
   When I’m not coding, I’m often out with my camera.
 I enjoy photographing landscapes, animals, and cars.
-  What started as a curiosity with a basic camera has grown into a serious hobby — now shooting mostly with my Canon EOS 60D.
+  What started as a curiosity has grown into a serious hobby — now shooting mostly with my Canon EOS 60D.
   Photography helps me slow down and appreciate the world around me.
 </p>